Associative Yang-Baxter equation and Fukaya categories of square-tiled surfaces

-Note also that the $\C^\times$-local system on a curve implicitly determines a Spin structure corresponding to the subgroup $\{ \pm 1 \} \subset \C^\times$, i.e. changing the Spin structure by the action of $H^1(S^1;\mathbb{Z}_2) = \mathbb{Z}_2$ is equivalent to modifying the monodromy of the local system by the action of $\{ \pm 1 \} \subset \C^\times$.
+Note also that on a circle there are precisely two spin structures corresponding to connected and disconnected double coverings of the circle.
+We implicitly fix a spin structure on each closed, exact Lagrangian $L \subset \Sigma$.
+Changing the spin structure by the action of $H^1(S^1;\mathbb{Z}_2) = \mathbb{Z}_2$ is equivalent to modifying the monodromy of the local system $\xi \to L$ by the action of $\{ \pm 1 \} \subset \C^\times$.
+Therefore, the effect of changing the choice of spin structure on $L$ can be achieved by modifying the $\C^\times$ local system $\xi$.
 Spin structures enter in defining orientations of various moduli spaces of holomorphic curves and they play a role in determining the signs in various counts.
 In the case of Fukaya categories of 2-dimensional surfaces, which is the only situation considered in this paper, there is a combinatorial method given in \cite[Sec.
 7]{seidelgenus2} that allows us to compute these signs.
 Throughout, in our explicit computations, we follow this method to determine the signs without giving further explanation.

-The morphisms spaces in the Fukaya category is given by Floer cochain complexes:
+The morphism spaces in the Fukaya category are given by Floer cochain complexes:

 For brevity, we often suppress the local systems $\xi_i$ from the notation.
 The $A_\infty$-structure comprises a collection of maps: For $p_i \in L_{i-1} \cap L_{i}$ and $p_0 \in L_0 \cap L_k$, the components of these maps involving $\mathrm{hom}_{\C}(\xi_{i-1}|_{p_i}, \xi_{i}|_{p_i})$ are defined by counting holomorphic disks with $(k+1)$-boundary punctures such that the boundary components are mapped to $(L_0,L_1,\ldots L_k)$ in the cyclic order.
 Let us denote the moduli space of such pseudoholomorphic disks $u$ in the homotopy class $[u]$ by $\mathcal{M}(p_k,p_{k-1},\ldots,p_1,p_0; [u])$.
 If the index of $[u]$ is fixed to be $2-k$ and the regularity is arranged then Gromov-Floer compactness ensures that this moduli space is a finite set of points, which we can then count (with signs).
 For $\rho_i \in \mathrm{hom}_{\C}(\xi_{i-1}|_{p_i}, \xi_{i}|_{p_i})$, we set